biggproject/Harmonizer/ontop/README.md

   1. Install Ontop Protégé Bundle : https://sourceforge.net/projects/ontop4obda/files
   2. Download the Postgresql JDBC Driver (42.5.4 or higher): https://jdbc.postgresql.org/download/postgresql-42.5.4.jar
   3. Have access to a Postgres Database Server.
-You can use another RDMS (Mysql or something else) if you want, or use the h2 Protégé built-in database.
+You can use another RDMS (Mysql or something else) if you want, or use the  Ontop-Protégé built-in h2 database.

 A. Run the Ontop Protégé by executing the run.sh script (Linux Platform)